CLOSER-Cohorts/archivist-utilities/README.md

  - Question name
  - Topic id

 The headers are not case sensitive, i.e. a column called 'question name' instead of 'Question Name' is acceptable.
+For rows which have grid cells (e.g. qc_1$1;1), all but one will be removed and this will have the suffix renoved (e.g. qc_1) to allow for loading into Archivist which only allows one topic for question.

+emove all but one of the rows which have $ suffix (which have the same topic ID), keeping one row and deleting the $x;x.

 A separate tq text file will be created for each unique questionnaire prefix value in the input Excel file.